pretzelhammer/rust-blog/posts/chat-server.md

 ## Conclusion

 We learned a lot!
 The final full code for the server is [here](https://github.com/pretzelhammer/chat-server/blob/main/src/bin/chat-server.rs).
 You can run it with `just server`.
 To chat run `just chat`.
-And if it's lonely run `just bots`.
+And if it gets lonely run `just bots`.

 ## Discuss